EricLBuehler/candle-lora/README.md

 2) Select the layers and perform the conversion.
 3) Swap out the layers.
 4) Enjoy your new LoRA model!

+Because the process of swapping out and selecting layers is tedious and can be error-prone for medium to large models, I plan on developing a library that automatically:
+- Swaps out the types in the model structs.
+- Selects the layers.
+- Swaps out the layers.

+The latter 2 items may be combined into a single macro.

 ## Example
 ```rust